Best-Rated Heat Pumps

 Editor’s Notes

-Seiya: ten models offer heating from 2.5kW-11.5kW.
-Features Magic Coil technology for healthy fresh air, 3D airflow and optional wi-fi.
+Seiya: Features Magic Coil technology for healthier air, 3D airflow and optional wi-fi.
+Available in ten models, from 2.5kW-11.5kW heating.

 Choosing the Right Heat Pump for You

 There are many things to consider when choosing the right heat pump to match your home and budget.
-However, it’s essential to consider certain key factors when making your purchase.
+However, one factor is consistently cited by those in our research as the main factor driving their satisfaction with their consumer choices: Value for Money.

 Heat Pumps: A Buyer’s Guide